konosmgr/youtuber-bidding-app/STATE.md

 The project is a SvelteKit application for "Betting on Alaska Auctions" - a youtuber bidding platform.
 The application provides an interface for users to participate in auctions related to various categories including general auctions, knives, art, and miscellaneous items.

 ### Recent Changes
+- Standardized the site background to use BeamsBackground across all pages:
+  - Modified the main layout to use BeamsBackground consistently throughout the site
+  - Removed route-specific Three.js backgrounds to create a more unified visual experience
+  - Maintained the Three.js showcase page's unique background handling for demonstration purposes
+  - Simplified background logic in the main layout file
+- Enhanced Three.js backgrounds showcase with improved effects:
+  - Improved the wave background with more complex animations, realistic effects, and better gradient colors
+  - Enhanced the landscape background with more detailed terrain, realistic mountain shapes, fog, and a starfield
+  - Added a new smoke background effect with interactive particles that respond to mouse movement
+  - Created a more advanced showcase control panel with additional parameters for each background
+  - Added mobile-specific optimizations to automatically reduce complexity on smaller devices
+  - Implemented detailed color control panels for all background types
+  - Added a smoke texture image to enhance particle effects
+  - Updated code snippets generator to display the current configuration for all background types
+- Added Three.js backgrounds showcase and integration:
+  - Created an interactive showcase page at `/x/threejs` to demonstrate and configure Three.js backgrounds
+  - Added URL parameter support for sharing specific background configurations
+  - Implemented live controls for customizing particle count, colors, speeds, and other parameters
+  - Added code snippets generator that displays the configuration code for current settings
+  - Created a cleaner URL redirect at `/x/three` that points to the showcase
+  - Added detailed documentation on how to use the Three.js backgrounds in other components
+  - Implemented responsive design with mobile-specific optimizations
+- Added multiple Three.js background effects that can be used throughout the site:
+  - Created `ThreeJSBackground.svelte` component with animated particles that respond to mouse movement
+  - Added `ThreeJSWaveBackground.svelte` component with smooth gradient wave animation using GLSL shaders
+  - Implemented `ThreeJSLandscape.svelte` component featuring a low-poly terrain with 3D lighting effects
+  - Created `ThreeJSBackgroundController.svelte` to manage different background types with a unified interface
+  - Integrated Three.js backgrounds with route-specific settings in the main layout
+  - Implemented performance optimizations for mobile devices (reduced particle count, segment count)
+  - Added proper cleanup functions to prevent memory leaks with requestAnimationFrame
+  - Used WebGL for GPU-accelerated animations that won't impact main thread performance
+- Added a comprehensive Enhanced3DCard showcase at `/x/9`:
+  - Created a sleek marketing-focused showcase with multiple card examples
+  - Demonstrated different styles and color themes with the same component
+  - Included detailed feature explanations and customization options
+  - Added extensive documentation of component props and their default values
+  - Showcased interactive animations based on hover state with sine/cosine wave functions
+  - Added elegant call-to-action section for potential component buyers
+- Added a new, improved 3D Card showcase with robust Z-transforms:
+  - Created a dedicated Z-depth demonstration page at `/x/6` with proper 3D transforms
+  - Added interactive controls to adjust Z-position of each element in real-time
+  - Implemented visual feedback tools including debug grid and Z-position indicators
+  - Fixed issues with previous implementations to ensure proper 3D depth perception
+  - Enhanced user experience with smooth transitions and clear visual hierarchy
+  - Added ability to toggle visibility of individual elements to focus on specific aspects
+  - Created an educational tool for understanding how Z-transforms work in CSS
 - Fixed routing issues in AuctionCard component:
   - Modified AuctionCard.svelte to dynamically determine category URL paths instead of hardcoding to knife/[id]
   - Added category information to the items in all three category pages (knives, paint, misc)